 Gender Reveal Cake

 How about this cake though!
 I adapted it from my funfetti layer cake, swapping all-purpose flour for cake flour.
 I love how fluffy and soft cakes are when made with cake flour.
-It’s not always necessary and you can certainly get around using it by ensuring there’s plenty of creamed butter/sugar for fluffiness– but a gender reveal cake screams for a suuuuuper light cake flour crumb.
+It’s not always necessary and you can certainly get around using it by ensuring there’s plenty of creamed room temperature butter/sugar for fluffiness– but a gender reveal cake screams for a super light cake flour crumb.

 Did you know?
 If you’re ever swapping cake flour for all-purpose flour, you should increase the amount because cake flour is much lighter than all-purpose; there won’t be enough dry ingredients to soak up the wet.
 The cake could be *too* moist.
 OR you can experiment by changing the amounts of wet ingredients.
 I actually skipped all that and just used the SAME amount of cake flour.
 I was pleasantly surprised by how light and soft the cake crumb was… without being too wet or soggy.
 You’ll love this switch!

 If all-purpose flour is more convenient for you, use it to make this cake flour substitute.

 The recipe all stems from 1 vanilla cake batter, but you’ll divide the batter up.
 2/3 of the cake will be funfetti and 1/3 will be pink/blue.
 The batter is about 6 cups, so:

 - 2 cups = pink or blue batter

 I used 1-2 drops of “deep pink” Americolor gel food coloring and pink Sweetapolita sprinkles.
 You can obviously use any food coloring or sprinkles you like best.
 Or you can make every layer the pink or blue color OR every layer pink or blue funfetti.
 How you choose to “reveal” with this cake is totally up to you!

 This is a super fluffy, super simple, super soft, super delish 3 layer vanilla cake recipe that you’ll use time and time again.